It is important that you read the guidelines below before starting to volunteer with Brighten A Day. Thank you!

 - Please write your full name on the envelope/box in which you mail your cards/letters, so we can confirm we have received them.

-- Facilities don’t give us the personal information for the recipients of the cards and notes.
+- Facilities don’t give us the personal information (such as first names or gender) for the recipients of the cards and notes.
 Please keep them generic.
 You can start out with “hello” or “dear friend,” or any other ideas you have.

 - If you are bilingual, we encourage you to make cards and notes in different languages!

-- Be creative!
+- Be creative, kind, and thoughtful!
 We’ve gotten encouraging messages, quotes, poems, drawings, paintings, origami, and much more from volunteers.
 Send anything which would brighten someone’s day.

 - We accept donations of all devices that are functional and preferably camera-enabled so seniors can video chat with seniors.

 - Examples include Apple, Android, Amazon Kindles, etc.